ilya-maltsev/access_tickets/README.md

-Access tickets is Access Request System based on Redmine plugin.
+Access tickets is Access Rights Manager based on Redmine plugin.

-Access Request System is a tool for requesting and authorizing access to administrative data in IP assets and applications.
+Access Rights Manager is a tool for requesting and authorizing access to administrative data in IP assets and applications.

 This plugin made for approving access requests and account access to some assets such as websites, servers and other IT entities.